dcarne33/Array-Methods-in-Python/README.md

 # Array Methods in Python
-Comparing time to run iterations over arrays in Python comparing:
+Time to run iterations over arrays in Python comparing:
 - Base Python
 - NumPy vectorized
 - Numba in sereis